threepointone/partyserver/README.md

 This is the main repository for PartyServer.
 It contains the following packages:

 [PartyServer](/packages/partyserver/README.md) - The core library for building real-time applications with Durable Objects.
-This library adds a boilerplate code on to a standard Durable Object that makes it easier to work with when using WebSockets, as well as adding some additional features like lifecycle hooks and broadcasting.
+This library enhances a standard Durable Object to makes it easier to work with WebSockets, as well as adding some additional features like lifecycle hooks and broadcasting.

 [Y-PartyServer](/packages/y-partyserver/README.md) - A library that adds Yjs support to PartyServer.
 Yjs is a CRDT library that allows for real-time collaborative editing.
 This library exposes a base class extending PartyServer that adds Yjs support, with utility hooks for loading/saving Yjs documents from any external storage.